 If the Lieutenant Governor’s schedule requires that she must depart before the conclusion of the event, or if there is no specific end to the occasion, then the Lieutenant Governor will depart without an announcement.

 If you have any questions, event organizers should contact the Aide-de-Camp assigned to their function.
-Alternatively, the Chief of Staff/Private Secretary to the Lieutenant Governor, Phyllis Fraser may be contacted at 204-945-2752.
+Alternatively, the Executive Director and Private Secretary to the Lieutenant Governor, Ms. Kate Gameiro may be contacted at 204-945-2752.